 You just spent $10,000 on an industry trade show.
 Your booth was packed, your team collected 300+ leads, and you’re feeling confident about ROI.

-Your CFO asks you to prove the trade show’s impact on revenue.
-You’re staring at a mess of unconnected data points.
-You can’t definitively attribute a single closed deal to the event.
+Six months later, your CFO asks you to prove the trade show’s impact on revenue.
+You’re staring at a mess of unconnected data, and you can’t definitively attribute a single closed deal to the event.

 The Attribution Gap That’s Costing You Six Figures